Mindlytics/mlsdk-python/README.md

 * session_id - (optional, None) You can supply your own globally unique session id.
 If you do not, then a uuid string is created by the SDK.
 * timestamp - (optional, None) If importing past data you can specify a timestamp for the creation of this session.
 * project_id - (optional, None) The project_id for this session.
 Defaults to the project_id passed to the Mindlytics client.
-* user_id - (optional, None) The user id for this session, if you know it.
+* id - (optional, None) The user id for this session, if you know it.
 Otherwise an anonymous user will be created.
+* device_id - (optional, None) A unique device id.
+If user id is not passed, then device_id is required.
 * attributes - (optional, None) A dictionary of arbitrary attributes you may want to associated with this session.

 **Returns:**